LcosmosS/S.T.A.R.-Program/SECURITY.md

 ### How to Report
 - Email: security@ LcosmosS@pm.me (or open a **private** vulnerability report on GitHub if you prefer).

-Please include "S.T.A.R.
-Program Security Report" in the subject line and provide as much detail as possible, including:
+Please include **"S.T.A.R.
+Program Security Report"** in the subject line and provide as much detail as possible, including:
   - Description of the vulnerability
   - Steps to reproduce
   - Potential impact
   - Any suggested mitigation

-We aim to acknowledge receipt within **48 hours** and provide a full response (including estimated timeline for a fix) within **7 days**.
+We aim to acknowledge receipt within **48 hours** and provide a full response (including estimated timeline for a fix) within **ASAP**.

 ## Scope